hariszaf/microbetag/notes.md

 # Sketching `microbetag` - building new skills!

-## `microbetag` scheme
+## The workflow

+- FlashWeave (if user does not provide an edge list along with the OTU table)

+- EnDED (optional; if yes run 1st)

+- BUGBASE \& FAPROTAX (for the phenotipic channel):

+- Pathway complementarity module only for the associations where both taxa are at the species level

 > *microbetag* needs to assign a NCBI Taxonomy Id to those taxonomies of the OTU table that are at the species level.
 This is not a straight-forward task across the various reference databases might be used for the taxonomy assignment step.
 Currently, *microbetag* supports OTU tables derived from the Silva v.138 release; Qiime2 and DADA2 .
 Alternatively, one may provide an OTU table derived from any reference database of choice with an extra column denoting the NCBI Taxonomy Id assigned to each OTU (see example [here]()).

-**Input points:**
+### Input

+**Mandatory**

-- OTU table & metadata table
+- OTU table

+**Optional**

+- co-occurrence network

-- Co-occurrence network & metadata table
+- metadata table

+**Future work**

 - Exception case: time series data

-**Pipeline*: **

-- FlashWeave (if user does not have a co-occurrence network as input but an OTU table)

-- EnDED (optional; if yes run 1st)

-- BUGBASE \& FAPROTAX (for the phenotipic channel)

-- Pathway complementarity module

-- EcoEFMSs

-\* I am thinking that as all these modules are actually different ways to approach our goal, we could ask the user to build his/her own pipeline and not having a default one!
-Having a default makes things easier sure, but maybe in this case it would be better to ask the user to *build* the pipeline.

-**Output:**
+### Output

+- per module: the results of every tool invoked as returned

-- `.tsv` files with the annotations per edge
+- integrated: a `.json` file with the annotations from all the different modules per edge

-- a GUI with the annotated graph

 ## Approach